existentialmutt/lt-ruby/README.md

 Basic RVM support is in place.
 To enable it add `(:lt.objs.langs.ruby/use-rvm? true)` to your User Behaviors.
 Once that's in place the ruby repl will be run out of whatever RVM environment you've defined for that directory via rvmrc, etc.

+### Rails support

+As of 0.0.4, the plugin is able to load a Rails environment.
+Just start up a Ruby connection in your project directory and then eval `require 'config/environment`

 ## Requirements

 You'll need the `eventmachine` and `json` gems installed.
 RVM users should set the path to their preferred ruby executable in `:lt.objs.langs.ruby/ruby-exe`